Vision Procedures - Refractive

 LASIK (Laser Vision Correction)

-Carolina Ophthalmology offers screening exams and pre-operative evaluations for LASIK (laser vision correction).
-You should plan to be at our office for about 2 hours for your pre-operative visit.
+Carolina Ophthalmology offers consult evaluations for LASIK (laser vision correction).
+You should plan to be at our office for about 2 hours for your consultation.
 The exam usually requires a dilation that can lengthen your visit and leave your vision temporarily blurred, so you may want to bring a driver along for transportation after the visit.
-Surgical procedures for LASIK are performed by Dr. James Sbarbaro.
+Surgical procedures for LASIK are performed by our fellowship-trained cornea specialist, Dr. James Sbarbaro.

-Once the surgery has been completed, you return to our offices for follow-up post-operative care.
+Once the surgery has been completed, Dr. Sbarbaro will monitor your progress for a full year to ensure the best result.
 Carolina Ophthalmology has two trained cornea specialists on staff that are experienced in LASIK and PRK surgery in the event that a rare complication might arise.
-We will monitor your progress for a full year to ensure the best result.

 How do I know if I will be a good candidate for LASIK?